 Now that I’m back in work and I really want to keep up breastfeeding, expressing milk is something that’s going to be quite important.
 I’m a nurse, so when I’m in work I’ll be leaving Isabelle for just over 13 hours three times a week.
-In terms of milk, she’s going to need around 7oz for each day that I’m in.
+In terms of milk, she’s going to need around 7oz for each day that I’m in – at least at first.
 That’s a lot of milk when you add it up.
 Fortunately, we were able to reach out to Pumpables and they kindly said they’d be willing to send out their Milk Genie electric breast pump in exchange for a review.
-So here we go.
+So here we go with the review:

 Pumpables Milk Genie Electric Breast Pump

-In terms of ease of use, the pump is incredibly easy.
+In terms of ease of use, this electric pump is incredibly easy.
 Once everything is connected, you just simply press the on button.
 Then it’ll either be in ‘massage mode’ or ‘express mode’, and you can change the mode, as you might have guessed, via the mode button.
 Pumpables recommend that you start off in massage mode to help trigger the ‘letdown’ which is basically the start of your milk flow.
-I’ll be honest, I don’t use this setting whilst in work, but that’s mostly because after roughly 12 hours of not being fed off, my boob is very much ready to go.
+I’ll be honest, I don’t use this setting whilst in work.
+But that’s mostly because after roughly 12 hours of not being fed off, my boob is very much ready to go.
 But I do use it whilst expressing in the house.

 This is essentially what’s in the box, although it does come with pretty much double of everything.
 An additional pump, tube, nipple shields, bottle, all of which I keep in work so I only have to take the actual Milk Genie itself.
 Which makes life so much easier!